US charges 4 Chinese military members in Equifax breach

 The case is one of several the Justice Department has brought over the years against members of the PLA.
 The Obama administration in 2014 charged five Chinese military hackers with breaking into the networks of major American corporations to siphon trade secrets.

+A spokesperson for the Chinese embassy did not immediately return an email seeking comment Monday.

 The criminal charges were filed in federal court in Atlanta, where the company is based.
+Equifax last year reached a $700 million settlement over the data breach, with the bulk of the funds intended for consumers affected by it.

-The indictment, which details efforts the hackers took to cover their tracks, includes charges of conspiracy to commit computer fraud, conspiracy to commit economic espionage and conspiracy to commit wire fraud.
+The indictment details efforts the hackers took to cover their tracks, including wiping log files on a daily basis and routing traffic through dozens of servers in nearly 20 countries.
+It includes charges of conspiracy to commit computer fraud, conspiracy to commit economic espionage and conspiracy to commit wire fraud.

+Equifax didn’t notice the intruders targeting its databases for more than six weeks.
+Hackers exploited a known security vulnerability that Equifax hadn’t fixed.

+Once inside the network, officials said, the hackers were able to download and exfiltrate data from Equifax to computers outside the United States.

 Sign up for Daily Newsletters